|

 treated better in Belgium than somewhere else?

-The Belgian law has a wide range of compensations in favour of the victim
+The Belgian law has a wide range of compensations in favour of the victim and

-and his/her relatives.
+his/her relatives.

-Moral damages compensate the pain and suffering caused by an accident
+Moral damages compensate the pain and suffering caused by an accident occured

-occured to a beloved relative.
+to a beloved relative.

 This kind of compensation does not exist in all European countries.
+However,

-according to the rule "lex locus delicti".
+rule "lex locus delicti".

 Courts grant moral damages "ex aequo et bono" on a basis of equity.
 The